chris-oleson/chris-oleson/content/blog/the-perfect-business.md

 If you were going to start a company, what qualities would you look for in an ideal business model?
 Running your own company has a lot of downsides, so what would help ease those pain points?
 Let's take a look at the qualities of the perfect business:

 - **No investment requirements.** If you run a business, many of them require capital.
 A perfect business could be started in a garage, or better yet, a studio apartment.
 Garages are pretty hard to come by nowadays.
-- **No board of directors.** Running a business is about freedom; you don't want to trade your 9-5 boss with multiple 24-7 bosses.
+- **No board of directors.** Running a business is about freedom; you don't want to trade your 9-5 boss for multiple 24-7 bosses.
 - **No employees.** Managing people is an entire profession of its own.
 You want to manage a business and not be distracted by petty social disputes.
 - **No overhead costs.** Managing your supply chain takes time.
 Managing your expenses takes time.
 You should be able to run your business without needing to rely on others.
 - **A flexible schedule.** You should be able to take a week off if you need to, and not have to put out fires when you return.
 - **Fixed labor costs.** There should not be a direct correlation between the amount of labor involved in running the business to the amount of revenue it brings in.
 - **A large market.** You should have such a large pool of potential customers that competition will not bother you or your competitors.

 These requirements might sound unrealistic, but surprisingly, a few types of business models come pretty close to fulfilling them.
-There’s one type of business, however, that checks every box, and is increasingly more relevant as our present economic landscape continues to change.
+There’s one type of business, however, that checks every box, and is increasingly more relevant in the current economic landscape.

 ---